 Prior to completing the steps below, the Period End process should be started.
-Refer to Purchasing & Inventory - Preparing for Period End if not yet completed and run the Start Period Inventory process.
+Refer to Adaco: Preparing for Period End if not yet completed and run the Start Period Inventory process.

 This article describes the processes of running a Period End.

 Inventory Sheets are required to record the physical stock on hand, and these are produced using the Outlet Inventory Sheet Report.

 - To run the report, go to Report Center > Inventory Reports > Outlet Inventory Sheet Report

 - Select the criteria which suit the requirements needed to take Inventory (see Fig.1)

 One option that may be useful is the option to Sort by Sub Category if the stock in the storeroom or outlet(s) are physically arranged according to sub-categories (i.e. French wine followed by Australian wine, followed by Spanish wine etc).

 When running the report, select whether to run for all outlets or for specific outlets and locations according to what will be counted, as per Fig.1.

 Once printed, use the Inventory Sheets to record the physical counts in storerooms and outlets